 You know a technology is the next big thing when giants like Google and Apple actively pursue it.
 Smarthomes – which remind one of Tony Stark’s futuristic abodes – is one such technology that aims to automate an entire house using self-learning WiFi enabled gadgets.
-The technology which is still in its infancy can accomplish simple tasks like toggling lights on and off from a remote location to performing surveillance duties like syncing motion sensors with alarms and providing a live stream of security cameras directly to your phone/tablet while you’re on vacation.
+The technology which is still in its infancy can accomplish simple tasks like toggling lights on and off from a remote location to performing surveillance duties like syncing motion sensors with alarms, the use of Android spy and iPhone spy apps to keep eye on the things happening on the gadget in your home, and providing a live stream of security cameras directly to your phone/tablet while you’re on vacation.

 The Next Logical Step?

 Smarthomes may sound like the next logical step as far as progression of technology is concerned but are they really reliable?
 Vendors have been figuring out ways to connect everyday objects around the house to the Internet so that they can be controlled using smartphones, but the fact that these intelligent devices require software applications to provide remote access essentially means that criminals with the right skillset can gain access to them.

 Cloud computing has enabled us to backup and restore valuable data in case someone gains unauthorized access to our smartphones or computers.
 Smarthomes, however, are a completely different story.
 Breach of a Smarthome’s security does not only violate one’s privacy but also poses physical threat to the occupants of the house.